Benicàssim

-Benicassim is located 13 km north of the town of Castelló de la Plana, at the north end of the Valencian Community.
+Benicàssim is located 13 km north of the town of Castellón de la Plana, at the north end of the Valencian Community.
 The town has a population of 18,991 (2021).
 Its economy is largely based on tourism; the town is well known for its beaches and its music festivals such as Festival Internacional de Benicàssim (FIB) and the Rototom Sunsplash.

+Placename

+The placename has an Arabic origin, consisting of a compound name using the characteristic Arabic base feature beni ('sons of'; < beni-Qasim).
+The name is derived from the Banu Qasim tribe, a segment of the Kutama Berbers that settled the area during the 8th century Arab conquest of Spain.